Atlanta Attorneys Answer Medical Malpractice FAQs

 A: Medical errors can occur at every level of the hospital system, from the floor staff to the administrative head.
 The most common types of medical malpractice include the following:

-- Failure to respond in time to patient symptoms
+- Failure to respond in time to patient symptoms, when time is of the essence

-- Misreading x-ray, CT scan, or other test result
+- Misreading x-ray, CT scan, or another test result

 - Negligent handling of patient records